John Bruce Hope

-Lieutenant-General Sir John Bruce Hope, 7th Baronet (c.
-1684 – 5 June 1766) was a Scottish soldier and politician who was 7th Baronet Hope of Craighall.
+Lieutenant-General Sir John Bruce Hope, 7th Baronet (1684 – 6 June 1766) was a Scottish soldier and politician who was 7th Baronet Hope of Craighall.

 Life

 He was born John Hope, the third son of Sir Thomas Hope, 4th Baronet of Craighall by his wife Anne, daughter and heiress of Sir William Bruce, 1st Baronet of Kinross.
 He succeeded his elder brothers in the Hope baronetcy and in their mother's estate of Kinross, assuming the additional surname of Bruce.

 Hope was a lieutenant and captain in the 2nd Troop Horse Grenadier Guards in 1708, and captain and lieutenant-colonel in the 3rd Regiment of Foot Guards the same year.
 He was lieutenant-colonel of the 26th Regiment of Foot from 1716 to 1718, and Governor of Bermuda from 1721 to 1727.
 He sat in Parliament as Member for Kinross-shire from 1727 to 1734 and from 1741 to 1747; he was hereditary sheriff of the county from about 1715 until the Heritable Jurisdictions Act.
 He was colonel of a regiment of foot from 1743 to 1748, and was promoted major-general in 1754 and lieutenant-general in 1758.